philippoo66/optolink-splitter/README.md

 When using the Vitoconnect you need to make sure that the on-board serial port is enabled and the serial console is disabled.
 See Wiki for [guidance](https://github.com/philippoo66/optolink-splitter/wiki/050-Prepare:-enable-serial-port,-disable-serial-console).

 Attention: When connecting the CP2102 interface, make sure to **cross RX and TX lines**!
 What Raspi transmits (TX) the CP2102 has to receive (RX) and vice versa.

+With Raspi 3 or higher you better utilize ttyAMA0 instead of ttyS0.
+See [here](https://github.com/philippoo66/optolink-splitter/wiki/520-termios.error:-(22,-'Invalid-argument')) for background.

 ## sw requirements